ZennithYattare/automateUBPX/README.md

 -   Hardcode your username and password credentials (or uncomment the input in the code)
 -   Shows time elapsed of the program runtime at the end of program execution
 -   Saves the video URLs to a text file

-**You need to accomplish the Privacy Notice or mark it as complete first before running this.**

 ## Modules used: